NethermindEth/Forta-Agents/Benqi-Agents/DelegationMonitor/README.md

 ## Description

-This agent detects user with a huge balance delegating their votes
+This agent detects users with a huge balance delegating their votes.

 ## Supported Chains

 - Avalanche